-For Part I of the BEng and MEng degrees in Computing there are written papers to be sat during weeks 1-3 of the Summer Term.
-Each paper is 80 minutes in length - each paper there are two questions which are compulsory and carry equal weight.
+For Part I of the BEng and MEng degrees in Computing, there are written papers to be sat during Weeks 1-3 of the Summer Term.
+Each paper is 80 minutes in length, with two questions which are compulsory and carry equal weight.

 - Reasoning about Programs

-Note - there is NO stipulated or assumed 'failure rate'.
-You have only to PASS the first year of the course in order to progress to the second year.
+There is no stipulated or assumed 'failure rate'.
+You only have pass the First Year of the course in order to progress to the Second Year.

 The Departmental Examinations home page tells you the Regulations which apply to calculators, past papers, etc. When downloading past papers (in .pdf format) you will be asked for your login and password - these papers are protected by copyright.